vivid-planet/comet/.changeset/ten-tenors-sing.md

 "@comet/cms-admin": patch
 ---

-Update @Transform to avoid initializing new Date(null) for license input by treating null as undefined.
+Fix DAM license duration input when no values are provided